boehs/oasis/I'm sick of discord.md

 Normally via socially engineering, this form of raiding is destructive, attempting to wreck irreversible havoc, by deleting channels, pinging @everyone, removing roles, and mass banning as possible.
 Typically via social engineering or flaw discovery, these are hard often hard to stop.

+*raids by same raider indented*

 - Rocket League (Phishing/Logging)
-- The coding den (Social engineering)
+- The coding den (Social engineering -> Ping spam, channel rename)
+	- FIFA (?, same as TCD)
+	- Chill Zone (?, same as TCD)
 - Lust [NSFW] (Bot Exploitation)
 - Risk of Rain (Phishing/Logging)

 #### Raids

-- r/steam
+- r/steam (scammers)
-- The Coding Den
+- The Coding Den (Various)
-- r/music
+- r/music (nitro scams)
-- Repl.it
+- Repl.it (nitro scams)
+- Frog's Dream World (Tooling around)
+	- CallMeCarson
+	- No Game No Life
+	- Happy Wheels
+	- TeamLiquid

-*note once again this list is incomplete, and this is *
+*note once again this list is incomplete, and this is not a list of servers supporting this message*

+### The Moderation Issues

+Discord, you seem to have forgotten what your platform was built on.
+Hard working, volunteer moderators.
+Despite the memes, many mods work for you because they care about something, be that video games, knitting, or soccer.
+Huge problems have been ignored, and it seems like you do nothing but victim shame.
+You have not provided mods with the tools they need to keep their communities safe, and therefor they must make